 NTSE Result 2019 stage 1

 NTSE result for stage 1 is announced separately by each conducting state/UT.
-Some states have declared the result for their states whereas others will release the result by March 2019.
-Candidates can check their NTSE Result 2019 for stage 1 exam by downloading the pdf released by the respective states.
+Many of the states have declared the result for their states whereas others will release the result by April - May 2019.
+Candidates can check their NTSE Result 2019 for stage 1 exam by downloading the pdf using the link given above.
 To check the NTSE 2019 result, candidates have to check for their registration number or roll number and name in the merit list.
-Only candidates who qualify stage 1 will find their name listed in the pdf released by the state SCERTs.
-Such candidates can appear for NTSE stage 2 exam 2019.
+Only candidates who qualify stage 1 can find their name listed in the pdf released by the state SCERTs.
+These candidates can appear for NTSE stage 2 exam 2019.

-NTSE 2019 Stage 2 will be conducted on May 12 and the result will be announced tentatively in September in the online mode.
+NTSE 2019 Stage 2 will be conducted on June 16 and the result will be announced in September in the online mode.
 Candidates must log in using their roll number and date of birth to access their individual scores in stage 2 of NTSE 2019.
 Candidates will also be able to check the cutoff for NTSE stage 2 that will be released along with the NTSE stage 2 result 2019.

 NTSE Rechecking of Result